-All interest payments were made to council as scheduled, no principal payments were made during FY2023 as PRIP is self funding ongoing capital projects from revenue rather than paying down and then redrawing funds from New Plymouth District Council.
+All interest payments were made to council as scheduled, no principal payments were made during FY2024.
+PRIP has drawn down funds during the 2024 year from New Plymouth District Council to complete larger scale ongoing capital projects which can not be funded from revenue alone.